 Be thorough in listing equipment, props, and locations!
 Once your permit is completed nothing can be added or changed.
 It is better to request something you don't need than to need something that is not in your pemit.

 Any filming/photography along State Highway 190 also requires a state filming permit, CalTrans permit, and/or CHP officers for traffic control.
 No filming will be allowed along Hwy 190 if not arranged in advance with the California Film Commission.
 Their website is

 If there is no contact from an applicant for 30 days after the application is submitted, the file will be closed.
 Any future contact with that applicant will require initiating the process from the beginning.

 Due to the volume of filming requests received by Death Valley National Park, applications are handled in the order they are received.
 Priority will not be given to URGENT requests.
 Application processing takes 30-60 days - please plan accordingly!

 All costs of evaluating the request will be billed to the applicant, whether a permit is issued or not.
 In compliance with the requirements of the Debt Collection Improvement Act of 1996, the applicant must submit their social security number or Federal tax ID number when filling out the application for permit.
-Applications will not be processed if submitted incomplete or are received without payment.
+Application will not be processed if submitted incomplete or are received without payment.

 All costs incurred by the park in conjunction with the permitted filming activity will be reimbursed by the permittee.
 A cost estimate will be calculated and provided once the Special Park Uses Coordinator has received all applicable information.

-- $210 non-refundable application fee must accompany each filming application.
+$300.00 non-refundable application fee must accompany each filming application.
 This fee is based on an average of two hours to provide initial review of an application.
 Since some projects require more than two hours of consideration this application fee is an average cost for the initial time involved in reviewing a project.
 The fee includes time spent answering initial inquiries, initial review of an application, and basic technical consultation.
 This fee also includes, but is not limited to, processing fees, permit development, consultations with the permittee, managerial and/or technical consultations and billing.

-Interviews - all interviews and filming or photographing of NPS staff members will be assessed at the specific employee’s hourly rate.
+All interviews and filming or photographing of NPS staff members will be assessed at the specific employee’s hourly rate.

-1 - 10 people $150/day
+- 3- 10 people $150/day

-11 - 30 people $250/day
+- 11 - 30 people $250/day

-31 - 49 people $500/day
+- 31 - 49 people $500/day

-Over 50 people $750/day
+- Over 50 people $750/day

 Commercial Still Photography

-1-10 People / $50 per day
+- 1-10 People / $50 per day

 - 11-30 People / $150 per day

 - Over 30 People / $250 per day